9beach/mpv-config/README.md

 ### [on-file-loaded.lua](https://github.com/9beach/mpv-config/blob/main/scripts/on-file-loaded.lua)

-This script provides functions below:
+This script provides the functions below:

+* When an audio file is loaded, **mpv** becomes small rectangle.
+* Shows OSC always when an audio file is loaded.
 * Plays even in paused state when a new file is loaded.
-* Shows OSC always when an audio file is loaded.
 * Does not show subtitle if lower-case path matches given patterns.
 * Does not show subtitle if audio language matches given values.

 `watch_later` settings override subtitle visibilities above.
+So if you change the visibility of subtitle, **mpv** remembers that.

 You can edit the settings in `script-opts/on-file-loaded.conf`.